aws/karpenter-provider-aws/website/content/en/preview/concepts/deprovisioning.md

 ### Pod Eviction

-Pods can be opted out of eviction by setting the annotation `karpenter.sh/do-not-evict` on the pod.
+Pods can be opted out of eviction by setting the annotation `karpenter.sh/do-not-evict: "true"` on the pod.
 This is useful for pods that you want to run from start to finish without interruption.
-Examples might include a real-time, interactive game that you don't want to interrupt or a long batch job (such as you might have with machine learning) that would need to start over if it were interrupted.
+Examples might include a real-time, interactive game that you don't want to interrupt, or a long batch job (such as you might have with machine learning) that would need to start over if it were interrupted.

 ```yaml
 apiVersion: apps/v1